ahmdtaha/conference_notes/arxiv_2021.md

 	> The paper promotes small dataset/resolution/arch learning to achieve competitive performance with limited compute.
 Not sure if the paper conclusions/findings are valid, but the SSL pre-training on combined small and large resolutions makes sense.
 * Vision Transformer Pruning
 	> Pruning ViT by learning an importance score for every dimension d durnig training. unimportant dimensions are pruned and a final fine-tuned stage is performance to recover lost accuracy.
 An l1-regularization is applied on importance score.
+* Bad Global Minima Exist and SGD Can Reach Them `Mila` `Canada` `Greece` `USA` `Academia`
+	> Bad minima can be reached by pre-training on noisy dataset (with noisy label) then using vanilla SGD without any augmentation or reguralization or momentum.
+During noisy pre-training, the network learns a complex features and a complex decision boundary.
+During the second training stage, SGD stays close to inferior initialization -- it doesn't generalize to test/val splits.